njch5/oo-ride-share/README.md

 ## Introduction

 Remember the ride share exercise we did with designing and creating a system to track the ride share data from a CSV file?
-We did a lot of great work on this exercise in creating arrays and hashes of data, but we've learned a lot since we did that exercise!
+We did a lot of great work on creating arrays and hashes of data, but we've learned a lot since then!

 Now, we're going to use our understanding of classes, methods and attributes to create an object-oriented implementation of our ride share system.